 Hawood Inn, located within the townsite of Waskesiu, generously houses equipment of all kind.
-Cross-country skis, snowshoes, and more are available for free loan, and we loaded up all possibilities in our vehicle to have on hand and used depending on the situation in front of us.
+Cross-country skis, snowshoes, and more are available for free loan, and we loaded up all possibilities in our vehicle to have on hand and use depending on the situation in front of us.

-With forty-seven kilometers of well-groomed cross-country ski trails available, we were both most eager to attempt at least one.
+With forty-seven kilometers of well-groomed cross-country ski trails available, we were both eager to attempt at least one.
 We have never historically been very good at the sport on the several occasions we have tried it in the past, but without doubt, this was my favourite experience in the park.
 While the temperatures read well below freezing, no wind was present among the trees surrounding the Fisher Trail.
 Nor was any sound but the swish of our movements through the forest.
 The snow was plentiful, the terrain was gentle, and the sun rays continuously split through the coniferous trees as the bluebird sky stretched overhead.
 Our limited abilities failed to matter in such a perfect setting.

 Hawood Inn, also our home for a couple of nights, allowed us to cap off perfect days with a soak in their rooftop hot tub.
 (By us, I mean Pete, as I’m never a huge fan of indulging ‘human-soup-containers’.
 But he enjoyed it thoroughly and even took the opportunity to try freezing his hair, an authentic Canadian experience we learned about in Yukon but never were able to partake in while we were there.)

-We eagerly shoved our bags in our room and ran around to do as much as we could before the early evening crept in.
+We eagerly shoved our bags in our room and ran outside to do as much as we could before the early evening crept in.
 Surrounding the expansive hotel are a variety of activity stations.
-An outdoor skating rink with hockey equipment nearby, a miniature sheet of curling ice, signposts marking cross-country skiing trails, plus ample trails for tramping (perfect for us snowshoeing beginners).
+An outdoor skating rink with hockey equipment is nearby, a miniature sheet of curling ice, signposts marking cross-country skiing trails, plus ample trails for tramping (perfect for us snowshoeing beginners).
 But what had our attention most eagerly was the crokicurl.